The Ultimate Picnic Spots in Yellowstone

 At Yellowstone Lake

 Steamboat Point Picnic Area offers epic views from the north shore of Yellowstone Lake.
-Pick up some grab-and-go fare from Wylie’s Canteen at Lake Lodge or Lake Hotel Deli, or order box lunches, then head east on East Entrance Road.
+Pick up some grab-and-go fare from the Lake area, or order box lunches, then head east on East Entrance Road.
 The four-table area is a wonderful spot to catch the sunset.
 Nearby alternatives: Fishing Bridge and Sedge Bay picnic areas.

 Near Old Faithful

 After watching Old Faithful work its magic, stoke your appetite with a trek along the boardwalk that leads to adjacent geothermal wonders.
-Then pick up some sandwiches from the Bear Paw Deli at the Old Faithful Inn or Geyser Grill at the Old Faithful Snow Lodge (open early May to early October) and head south to the 10-table Delacy Creek Picnic Area.
+Then pick up some sandwiches from the Old Faithful area and head south to the 10-table Delacy Creek Picnic Area.
 Nearby alternatives: Spring Creek and East Lot picnic areas.

 Near Norris Geyser Basin

 Gibbon Meadows Picnic Area lies in a flat meadow with an edging of forest on the Gibbon River.
 It’s popular among both fly fishers and grazing elk.
 After lunch, make the short drive south toward Gibbon Falls, where a half-mile loop trail is suitable for all skill levels.
 The picnic area has 10 tables.
-Beforehand, stock up on grub at the Canyon Lodge Eatery, about 15 miles east of Norris.
-Nearby alternatives sites: Norris Meadows and Caldera Rim picnic areas.
+Beforehand, stock up on grub at the Canyon area, about 15 miles east of Norris.
+Nearby alternative sites: Norris Meadows and Caldera Rim picnic areas.